oracle/graaljs/docs/user/ScriptEngine.md

 * `polyglot.js.allowHostClassLookup <boolean or Predicate<String>>`
 * `polyglot.js.allowHostClassLoading <boolean>`
 * `polyglot.js.allowAllAccess <boolean>`
+Note that using the ScriptEngine implies allowing experimental options.

 These options control the sandboxing rules applied to evaluated JavaScript code and are set to `false` by default, unless the application was started in Nashorn compatibility mode (`--js.nashorn-compat=true`).